mmichlin66/mmichlin66.github.io/mimcss/guide/defining-styles.md

 The third tuple uses the `selector` function to create a selector that combines two classes.
 As in the first tuple, the ampersand symbol stands for the class name behind the `mydiv` property.
 The `selector` function allows specifying multiple placeholders; therefore, it is possible to create arbitrary complex selectors that involve multiple classes, IDs, tags, pseudo classes and pseudo elements.

 #### Selector Combinators
 The `selector()` function allows building very complex selectors; however, it is quite verbose.
-For simpler cases, the `CombinedStyleset` type provides several *combinator* properties that make it easy to combine the "parent" selector with another selector.
+For simpler cases, the `CombinedStyleset` type provides several *combinator* properties that make it easy to combine a parent selector with another selector.
 These combinator properties are named using the ampersand symbol prefixed or followed by one of the CSS selector combinator symbols:

 - `"& "` and `" &"` for descendants
 - `"&>"` and `">&"` for immediate children